Shooting suspect captured, receives $250,000 bond - The Vicksburg Post

 PORT GIBSON — Investigators with the Claiborne County Sheriff’s Department have arrested one person in connection to a shooting last Thursday.

-Just before midnight Thursday, investigators with the department were dispatched to the emergency room at Claiborne County Hospital in response to a report of a gunshot victim.
+Just before midnight on March 11, investigators with the department were dispatched to the emergency room at Claiborne County Hospital in response to a report of a gunshot victim.

 There, investigators were informed by a witness that Devon Phillips reportedly shot the victim after an altercation and then fled the scene.